Stoke on Trent and Newcastle-under-Lyme - the ceramic city and surrounding area

 image of the Stoke Rep website

-Accessibility - wheelchair access, audio loop system (may be heard by switching an appropriately fitted hearing aid to the 'T' position), selected films are made available with Audio Description.
+Accessibility - The Wade Centre is accessible via a ramp at the front of the building.
+There is a lift on the ground floor that provides access to the first floor.
+Disabled toilets are available on the ground and first floors.The auditorium has two wheelchairs spaces, audio loop system (may be heard by switching an appropriately fitted hearing aid to the 'T' position), selected films are made available with Audio Description.
 Returnable infra-red headsets are available for use with these films

 www.stokefilmtheatre.org.uk